papiodesu/leptos_book/src/view/03_components.md

 ### Generic Props

 This is great.
-But we began with two counters, one driven by "count", and one by the derived signal "double_count」.
-Let’s recreate that by using 「double_count" as the "progress」 prop on another 「<ProgressBar/>".
+But we began with two counters, one driven by "count", and one by the derived signal "double_count".
+Let’s recreate that by using "double_count" as the "progress" prop on another "<ProgressBar/>".

 ```rust,compile_fail
 #[component]